 How to create your own fonts?

-Have you ever wondered how create your own font?
-Well, creating your own unique typeface is a lot easier than you might think.
-In this article we take a look at Fontself, which is an extension that is available for Adobe Illustrator and Adobe Photoshop.
-It's basically all you need to get started if you want to create your own fonts!
+Have you ever wondered how fonts are created?
+Well, creating your own unique typeface is actually a lot easier than think.
+In this article we’ll take a look at Fontself, which is an available extension for Adobe Illustrator and Adobe Photoshop.
+This extension is all you really need to get started on creating your own fonts!

 What do you need?